AnthonyMastrean/anthonymastrean.github.com/source/_posts/2015-06-10-a-project-management-revelation.markdown

 |  -  |  ~  |  ~  |  +  |
 ```

 Wait, a minute...
 2.0 isn't improving and 2.1 is still in trouble.
 But, look, 4.0 is doing great!
-The key understanding was a quote(ish) from the project manager...
+The key understanding was a quote(ish) from a project manager...

 > Of course, 4.0 is looking good because we haven't started working on it yet! *(chuckles)*

-That's actually a kind of nefarious statement.
 If you understand that "working on it" means "starting the development phase".
 The problems start when the damn developers get their hands on the perfect requirements.
 You'll see, over time, that the statuses are fixed.
 They'll always appear in that state in that order.
 The releases simply roll over them, like a wave.

 ```
 | 1.0 | 2.0 | 2.1 | 3.0 | 4.0 | 4.1 |